MicrosoftDocs/memdocs/memdocs/intune/configuration/oemconfig-managed-home-screen-permissions-android.md

 # [Legacy Zebra OEMConfig](#tab/zebra-legacy-policy)

-??Which permissions does this profile grant??

-This profile grants permissions using the schema settings in the **Legacy Zebra OEMConfig** app.
+Using the schema settings in the **Legacy Zebra OEMConfig** app, this profile grants the following permissions:

+- ??Which permissions does this profile grant??

+**Create the policy**:

 1. Sign in to the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).